Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics

 Now we focus in studying some relevant cases, where we show some explicit formulas to the results coming from Eqs.~\eqref{eq-sigmasurfbulk} which is the $2$--form scalar charge with a bulk contribution, the entropy \eqref{eq-entropyesgb} and the conjugate thermodynamical potential \eqref{eq-phialpha}.

-\subsection{Linear coupling: \texorpdfstring{$f(\phi)=\mathcal{C}\phi$, $\mathcal{C} \in \mathbb{R}$}{f(phi)=phi}}
+\subsubsection{Linear coupling: \texorpdfstring{$f(\phi)=\mathcal{C}\phi$, $\mathcal{C} \in \mathbb{R}$}{f(phi)=phi}}

-The shift-symmetric case is the simplest coupling describing hairy black holes \cite{Sotiriou:2014pfa}.
-From the definition of the scalar charge, we will require the explicit form of the derivatives with respect to the scalar field, $\partial_{\phi}f(\phi) = \mathcal{C}$ and $\partial_{\phi}^2f(\phi) = 0.$ Since the second derivative of the function with respect to the scalar field vanishes, the bulk term in the $2$--form scalar charge in Eq.~\eqref{eq-sigmasurfbulk} vanishes.
-Then, the scalar charge is \beq \Sigma = 2\alpha' \kappa. \eeq For the Smarr formula, the bulk term $\mathcal{Z}$ will only receive contributions from $\mathcal{Y}$, which is convergent but we cannot compute it in general since it is necessary to know analytically the functions $A,B,\phi$.
-However, from Eq.~\eqref{eq-entropyesgb} the entropy $S$ reads,
+The shift-symmetric case is the simplest coupling describing hairy black holes \cite{Liska:2023fdz,Sotiriou:2014pfa}.
+From the definition of the scalar charge, we will require the explicit form of the derivatives with respect to the scalar field, $\partial_{\phi}f(\phi) = \mathcal{C}$ and $\partial_{\phi}^2f(\phi) = 0.$ Since the second derivative of the function with respect to the scalar field vanishes, the bulk term in the $2$--form scalar charge in Eq.~\eqref{eq-sigmasurfbulk} also vanishes.
+Then, the scalar charge simply is \beq \Sigma = 4\mathcal{C}\alpha' \kappa . \eeq From Eq.~\eqref{eq-entropyesgb} the entropy $S$ reads,

 and the conjugate thermodynamical potential from Eq.~\eqref{eq-phialpha}

 With the previous results, the Smarr formula Eq.~\eqref{smarr} holds.